montyanderson/incant/README.md

 Incant gives you primtivies that let you integrate language model invocations safely to your program.

+> [!WARNING]
+> All data provided as input to incant primitives will be sent to upstream providers.
+Avoid sending personal and sensitive information.

 ```typescript
 // incant looks in your env array for an OPENAI_API_KEY & other vars
 // easy to end users to configure for your cli